 |17.||Sony A6300||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 The Z50 is a recent model that features in the current product line-up of Nikon.
-In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M50 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M50 Manual (free pdf) or the online Nikon Z50 Manual.
+Further information on the features and operation of the M50 and Z50 can be found, respectively, in the Canon M50 Manual (free pdf) or the online Nikon Z50 Manual.

 So how do things add up?
 Is the Canon M50 better than the Nikon Z50 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.